 Switching from beef to alternative proteins can lead to significant reductions in greenhouse‐gas emissions, especially for transitions to plant‐ or insect‐based alternatives.
 While current estimates of emissions from cultured beef suggest only modest reductions, depending on how production of cultured beef is scaled up.

 Referring to a white paper from the World Economic Forum “Meat: The Future series – Alternative Proteins” published 2019, beef has the highest emission intensity of approximately 24 kg of carbon dioxide equivalents per 200 kcal compared to insects that has approximately 1 kg of carbon dioxide equivalents per 200 kcal.
 Emissions intensity kgCO2eq per 200kcal

-Global Bugs is aiming for large scale low cost production of cricket products where we are teaming up with technology partners such as WiseGate Consulting and Hygiene of Sweden.
-With fully or semi automatic production depending where the EntoPark is located, we can come down in very low production cost per kg of dry crickets.
-One EntoPark is planned to produce more than 140 tonnes of dry crickets per annum based on our EntoBox solution.
+Global Bugs is aiming for large scale low cost production of crickets and CPG products made of cricket powder in our new EntoFarms based on our “farm in a box model”.
+With semi automatic production we can significantly reduce our production cost compared to our present R&D farm.
+One EntoFarm is planned to produce more than 45 tonnes of EntoPowder per annum based on our EntoBox solution.
 We also believe that cross-border co-operations as well as mergers and acquisitions will be done among some key players on the market to receive synergies and lower production costs.
 Global Bugs Asia is supported by the Board of Investment which among several incentives gives us tax exemptions for 8 years on company tax and dividends, without cap.